-To deploy your project with a Vercel for Git Integration, make sure it has been pushed to a Git repository.
+To deploy your project with a Vercel for Git, make sure it has been pushed to a Git repository.

 After your project has been imported, all subsequent pushes to branches will generate Preview Deployments, and all changes made to the Production Branch (commonly "main") will result in a Production Deployment.

 Select the account or team your deployed project belongs to.
 You will then be redirected to DebugBear.

 If you do not have a DebugBear account already, click Create account on DebugBear to automatically sign up with your Vercel email address.
 Otherwise, you can continue with your existing account.

 When logged in with DebugBear, select which of your Vercel projects you would like to monitor and click Set up.

 DebugBear will automatically start monitoring your project's homepage and up to 3 other pages on your site.

 By default these pages are tested once a day from a US-based server, but you can change these settings later.
 Additionally, you can add any extra pages you would like to monitor.

 Make some changes to your project, then push the branch to your git repository.
 Vercel will create a Preview Deployment, and DebugBear will test the performance of the deployed site.